edchelstephens/upskilling/kubernetes/kubernetes.md

 - Docker's doing all the low-level container spinning up, spinning down stuff, but it only does it when Kubernetes tells it to.
 Meaning in this respect, Kubernetes is managing a bunch of Docker nodes.

+# Kubernetes is all about managing containerized apps at scale and the focus is very much on the app.

+- It's the poster child for the [Cloud Native Computing Foundation](https://www.cncf.io/), the leading foundation driving the development and adoption of Cloud Native Technologies.